growingamon/learning-journal/README.md

 # learning-journal

-documenting my journey:
+log of learning to:

-- building stuff
+- think clearly
-- thinking clearly
+- be technically matured
-- technical maturity
+  - build stuff